dmmnjaws/SEC-2019-2020/README.md

 Projeto de SEC

-How to execute our project (intermidiate version)
+How to execute our project (final version)

 1 - Open a terminal at project's base directory

   -> mvn clean install

-2 - Open a terminal for server in {basedir}/Server
+2 - Open a terminal N for server N in {basedir}/Server -> mvn spring-boot:run
+  \\\ It will ask to insert all other server ports

-  -> mvn spring-boot:run
+  -> 8000,8001,...,N

-  \\\ It will ask to insert the server id
+  \\\ It will then ask you to insert your server port -> 8XXX

-  -> 1 \\\ 1 is server id in this version is only one
+  \\\ Then when all servers you want to start are at this stage press enter

 3 - Open terminal(s) for clients in {basedir}/Client

   -> mvn spring-boot:run